Ensemble Variational Fokker-Planck Methods for Data Assimilation: Background

-In practice, performing exact Bayesian inference \cref{eq:Bayes-filter} or \cref{eq:Bayes-smooth} is computationally infeasible.
+{Additionally, the weak constraint~\cite{Evensen_2022_book} smoothing approach considers the (non-zero) model error distributions over the assimilation window as, } In practice, performing exact Bayesian inference {as in} \cref{eq:Bayes-filter,eq:Bayes-smooth,eq:weak-Bayes-smooth} is computationally infeasible.
 Most tractable methods work via Monte-Carlo approaches that represent the probability densities used in inference \cref{eq:Bayes-rule} by their empirical counterparts.
 To this end, we denote an ensemble of $\Nens$ realizations (or samples) of the random state variable $\x \from \Prob$ as

 In the ensemble limit of $\Nens \to \infty$, the empirical measure distribution of the ensemble,

 converges weakly, almost surely to the distribution of the random variable $\Prob(\x)$.
 When the random variable $\x$ describes the state of a dynamical system, each ensemble member $\x[e]$ is also called a particle to hint at its propagation in time.
 Particles are used to estimate statistics of the probability distribution $\Prob$.
 For example, the empirical mean $\xmean$, anomalies $\*A$, and covariance $\P$ are defined as